apache/datasketches-website/docs/Memory/MemoryPackage.md

 aware of the importance of memory allocation and deallocation and make sure these resources are managed properly.
-To the extent possible, this _Memory Package_ has been designed leveraging Java's own _AutoCloseable_, and _Cleaner_ and also tracks when allocated memory has been freed and provides safety checks against the dreaded "use-after-free" case even in a multi-threaded environment.
+To the extent possible, this _Memory Package_ has been designed leveraging Java's own _AutoCloseable_, and _Cleaner_ and also tracks when allocated memory has been freed and provides safety checks against the dreaded "use-after-free" case.

 ### Architecture
 The Memory package is designed around two major types of entities: